Bankruptcy & Family Law in Australia

 If your ex-spouse becomes bankrupt during property settlement proceedings in Australia, matters can be complicated significantly.
 However, there are steps you can take to ensure a fair property settlement, or at least to protect your interests as much as possible.
 Here’s a breakdown of what you should do:

-- Family Lawyer: Contact your family lawyer immediately to understand the implications of your ex-spouse’s bankruptcy on the ongoing property settlement proceedings, before you commence proceedings.
+• Family lawyer: Contact your family lawyer immediately to understand the implications of your ex-spouse’s bankruptcy on the ongoing property settlement proceedings.
 They will be able to guide you on the next steps and ensure your interests are protected.

-- Bankruptcy Lawyer/Trustee: It’s also essential to consult with a bankruptcy lawyer and the trustee, who can explain how bankruptcy affects the assets in question and your ability to make claims.
+• Insolvency practitioner: It may also be necessary to consult with an insolvency practitioner or bankruptcy lawyer who can explain how bankruptcy affects the assets in question and your ability to make claims.

-- Interaction with Trustee: Work closely with the bankruptcy trustee to understand which assets are available for division and whether any assets are exempt.
-You may need to engage with the trustee to ensure your claim to a fair property settlement is recognised and prioritised.
+• Interaction with trustee: Work closely with the bankruptcy trustee to understand which assets are available for division, the debts which the trustee is seeking to be paid and whether any assets are exempt.
+You may need to state your case to the trustee to ensure your claim to a fair property settlement is recognised.

-- Trustee’s Role in Family Law: The bankruptcy trustee may have a say in the property settlement, as they are responsible for paying your ex-spouse’s debts.
+• Trustee’s role in aamily law: The bankruptcy trustee may have a say in the property settlement, as they control the bankrupt’s property and are responsible for paying your ex-spouse’s debts.
 You need to be proactive in ensuring that the trustee’s actions do not disadvantage your share of the property settlement.

 4. Determine What Assets Are Protected